Inheritance tax – a 40% tax on all you have saved in your lifetime.

 Or to put it another way, the wealth you’ve built up over the years may NOT pass completely to your partner or your children, but will be taxed at 40% first.

-There are legitimate, well known and accepted ways of mitigating inheritance tax.
+Bearing these points in mind, there are legitimate, well known and accepted ways of mitigating inheritance tax.